Six of Swords

 The Six of Swords is about putting the past behind you and moving on to something better.

-Note that this card does not just look at the reasons to leave the place you are moving away from, but also reasons to choose the place you are travelling to.
+Note that this card does not just look at the reasons to leave the place you are moving away from, but also reasons to select the place you are travelling to.
 You need both planned to make a good life-transition.

 Unlike some other decks, there is no ferryman to propel the boat yet is moves quickly.
 So what is the story?
 You already know it; Cinderella.